mh884/SFApp-Postman-submit-request/README.md

 - Open browser newtwork to capture request to salesforce from after submitting
 - Copy key value to post man loadTestXXXXXXXX.json
 - Run collection from postman and set the Data to the loadTestXXXXXXXX.json
-- Check the test you want to test
+- Check the test you would like to test